Everything has been said, not done

 Yes/Emotion

-concrete, wood, steel, jesmonite, epoxy, acrylic; 100x160x45 cm
+2023concrete, wood, steel, jesmonite, epoxy, acrylic; 100x160x45cm

-This bench stands in relation to the film There was a Never, there was a Yes.
-Decorated with symbols featured in both the film and poem, the bench structurally resembles those set along the river in Mainz, where it was first exhibited.
-The bench creates a bridge between the viewer and the film, connecting the audience to its words and imagery.
-Experiencing the work also through touch fosters an intimacy between the artwork, the viewer, and the world beyond the context of an exhibition.
+When shown together, it creates a bridge between the viewer and the film, connecting the audience to the world of its words and imagery.
+Experiencing each work through touch fosters an intimacy between the artwork, the viewer, and what lies beyond the context of an exhibition.

 There was a Never, there was a Yes